 Toxic Holiday Plants

-Some plants we use to decorate during the holidays are toxic to dogs and cats.
-Few of these plants only cause mild indigestion; in others the toxicity can cause serious health problems, including death
+Some holiday plants are toxic to dogs and cats.
+Few of these plants only cause mild indigestion; in others, the toxicity can cause serious health problems, including death.
+Avoid decorating with these plants.

-- Poinsettia contrary to popular belief is not deadly, however it can cause mouth irritation.
+- Poinsettia is not as deadly as people believe.
+However, it can cause mouth irritation.

-- When a pet ingests Holly can suffer nausea, vomiting, and diarrhea.
+- Holly can cause nausea, vomiting, and diarrhea.

 Better be safe and opt for jolly artificial plants made from silk or plastic or choose pet-safe flowers.